• Free Standard Delivery Over £45

 • Oral thrush home remedies: How to avoid thrush?

-Use baking soda (sodium bicarbonate): Dissolve ½ teaspoon of salt in 1 cup of warm water.
-Swish in your mouth and spit it out.
+• Use baking soda (sodium bicarbonate): Dissolve ½ teaspoon of baking soda in 1 cup of warm water.
+Swish it in your mouth and spit it out.
 It acts as a disinfectant for C. albicans.

 • What is the fastest way to get rid of oral thrush?/Can I treat oral thrush on my own?